G1 Climax: 2021

 The 2021 edition of the G1 Climax was announced on July 8 and took place from September 18 until October 21 with the finals taking place at Nippon Budokan.
 Kazuchika Okada and Jeff Cobb set the record for the most points in a 20-man G1 with 16 points each; Cobb also set the record for most consecutive wins in a single G1 Climax with 8 wins in a row.
 Kota Ibushi also made his fourth consecutive appearance in a G1 final.
-Okada would win the G1, defeating Ibushi in the tournament final by referee stoppage.
+Okada was awarded the G1 win in the tournament final by referee stoppage, after Kota suffered an unplanned injury.